Image Credit: lightpoet/Shutterstock.com

 The Future of Quantum Dots

-Quantum dots are zero dimensional and exhibit sharper density of states than structures of higher dimensions.
-This explains their excellent optical and transport properties, which are currently being studied for potential uses in amplifiers, biological sensors and diode lasers.
+Quantum dots are zero-dimensional and exhibit a sharper density of states than structures of higher dimensions.
+This explains their excellent optical and transport properties, which are currently being studied for potential uses in amplifiers, biological sensors, and diode lasers.